-YORK, Maine — The Center for Wildlife capital campaign just this week edged over the $1 million mark, well on the way toward reaching the center’s goal of breaking ground on a new state-of-the-art medical facility and education center next spring.
+YORK, Maine — The Center for Wildlife capital campaign last month edged over the $1 million mark, well on the way toward reaching the center’s goal of breaking ground on a new state-of-the-art medical facility and education center next spring.
 And the staff is hoping a few community-minded contractors and suppliers might be interested in joining the construction team.

 Construction can come none too soon for a center that Director Kristen Lamb said is truly bursting at the seams.
 So far this year, 1,700 mammals and birds have thus far come through the doors of the wildlife rehabilitation center, compared with 1,800 for all of 2016.
 With three months to go, staff anticipates at least 200 to 300 more before year’s end.